 What does the campus tour consist of?

-Tours may consist of an information session and are walking tours of the grounds and facilities to include residence halls, and various offices and academic departments.
+Tours may consist of an information session and are walking tours of the grounds and facilities to include various offices and academic departments.
 Dress in comfortable walking shoes and appropriate clothing to accommodate the weather conditions.

 How long does the campus tour last?